Lewandowski Silences Critics

 “I have fantastic feelings for scoring a goal and, above all, for playing the way we played.
 The determination and the desire to fight were there from the first minute.
 Against Sweden, we will not be favorites.
 They have very good players and it will be tough.
 But we will be prepared.
 The game against Spain has given us a lot, “he said.

 Now, the “killer” from Poland faces the challenge from Sweden.
 Poland, with one point, will have more than half a ticket to the round of 16 if they win.
-Undoubtedly, Lewandowski He will face the decisive duel of his selection more calm.
+Undoubtedly, Lewandowski he will face the decisive duel of his selection calmer.
 He has scared off criticism and has taken a load off his shoulders.
 Sweden trembles.